Company’s Coming

 5. Practice gratitude.
 Gratitude lifts us up to a higher vibration.
 In that vibration of love, all things are possible.

-I am grateful for my many blessings… I bless my family…I bless my body…I bless my finances…I bless my home…I bless my neighbors…I bless my co-workers…I bless the economy…I bless our country…I bless my spiritual community…I bless the world.
+I am grateful for my many blessings… I am grateful my family…I am grateful for my body and good health…I am grateful for my home…I bless my neighbors and my co-workers…I bless the economy…I bless our country…I bless my spiritual community…I bless the world.

+I am so grateful for you.
 You are a blessing to the world.

 Vibrating Vitality